Health

 Does PrEP have any side effects?

 In some people, PrEP has some mild side effects, including nausea, diarrhea, headache, fatigue and stomach pain.
+Some patients receiving injectable PrEP reported discomfort at the injection site.
 However, these side effects generally go away over time.
 No significant negative health effects have been observed in people taking PrEP.

 Do I still need to use condoms while taking PrEP?

-Yes, you still need to use condoms while taking PrEP.
-PrEP isn’t 100% effective and doesn't protect against other sexually transmitted infections (STIs).
-Studies have shown that latex condoms provide an effective barrier against even the smallest STI pathogens.
+Yes, you still need to use condoms while taking PrEP because it isn’t 100% effective and doesn't protect against other sexually transmitted infections (STIs).
+Studies have shown that correct use of latex or polyurethane condoms provides an effective barrier against even the smallest STI pathogens.

 How do I get PrEP?